-My daughter thought this was one of the coolest ideas ever, so apparently big kids like this too — my almost first grade six year old.
+My daughter thought this was one of the coolest ideas ever, so apparently big kids like this too.
 She started stamping with it and squealed “awesome, possom!”
 I was so glad too!
-We had three other activities in mind for today’s blog hop, but I am a hopeless mess at the moment.
-Our classroom is completely amiss as I am remodeling it, and these were some of the supplies I knew I could find.
-Phew!

 This post contains affiliate links for products we love and use on a regular basis.